sabbelasichon/t3_tactician/README.md

 ## Middleware

-The extension ships with a few pre-configured middlewares (i.e. LoggingMiddleware).
+The extension ships with a few pre-configured middlewares.
 To enable them, add them to the middlewares list in your bus configuration via TypoScript:

 ```